lutzhamel/popsom7/index.md

 1. An implementation of the training algorithm based on tensor algebra.

-## Example Code
+## Example Code in both Python and R

-Here is a simple example written in the sklearn compatible API,
+Here is a simple example written in Python using the sklearn compatible API,
 ```python
    from popsom7.sklearnapi import SOM
    import pandas as pd